Gear Up For Missouri’s Ultimate Long Weekend Trip

 Publisher, Kansas City Hiker

-With that said, it’s the state’s epicenter of rugged nature.
-Geographically, it’s unique.
 The ancient St. Francois Mountains are older than the Appalachians.
-They’re also built from granite, resulting in spectacularly-colored cliffs, peaks and boulders.
+They’re also made of granite, resulting in spectacularly-colored cliffs, peaks and boulders.

 Taum Sauk Mountain offers views of up to 15 miles away on a clear day.